stevebrownlee/classroom-objects/Introduction and Syntax.md

 ## Representing Life as Objects

 Software developers are paid to represent real-world things and processes in code.
-To represent things like people,
+To represent things like people, tools, animals, flowers, businesses, and financial transactions, we use objects.

+You can identify an object in JavaScript by
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYwMTIyMTYxLDczMDk5ODExNl19
+eyJoaXN0b3J5IjpbMjAyNjI2Mzc3Nyw3MzA5OTgxMTZdfQ==
 -->